renkman/Renkbench/README.md

 * Introduce applications
 * Further refactoring
 * Continue splitting frontend code into multiple files
-* Put the workbench.json data into the NoSQL database [CouchDB](https://couchdb.apache.org/) in an own container
-* Setup for setup and running Renkbench and database

 ## Backend
-The Node.js backend currently delivers the menu and windows tree as JSON.
-It has now success on the Couch DB container.
-The next task here is to migrate the content of the static workbench.json file into the database and change the whole data success and its application integration.
+In 2022, I switched the whole backend to [Go](https://go.dev/) and replaced the single JSON-file for the content with a [Mongo](https://www.mongodb.com/) DB instance.

+For content seeding (windows, menu, etc.) I wrote an own Go application called init.

 ## Docker
 The system is setup with [Docker Compose](https://docs.docker.com/compose/), consisting of two containers:

-* The renkbench app
+* The renkbench app (Go and JavaScript ES6)
-* The CouchDB instance
+* The MongoDb instance

-Putting the application into a Docker image enhanced the delivery process and brought the advantage to run it locally without setting up a Node.js deamon.
+Putting the application into a Docker image enhanced the delivery process and brought the advantage to run it locally without setting up a Mongo DB instance and the Node.js stuff for the JacaScript unit tests.
 For CI build and release I added the Azure DevOps pipelines as YAML code.
+I will replace them with GitHub Actions, which are also stored in the current repository.

-## Unit tests
+## JavaScript unit tests
-I started with unit testing using [Jasmine](https://github.com/jasmine/jasmine), [jasmine-es6](https://github.com/vinsonchuong/jasmine-es6) and [window](https://github.com/lukechilds/window), after I cut the createNode builder out of the monolith.
+I started with unit testing using [Jasmine](https://github.com/jasmine/jasmine) and [jsdom](https://github.com/jsdom/jsdom), after I cut the createNode builder out of the monolith.